DarrenDavy12/Kafka-PySpark-E-Commerce-Store-Real-Time-Streaming-Dashboard/README.md

 * **Serving Layer (Conceptual):** While not fully implemented in this demo for simplicity, in a production environment, aggregated metrics from Spark would be written to a data warehouse like Amazon Redshift for persistent storage or a low-latency cache like Redis for dashboard lookups.
 * **Visualization:** A simple, live-updating dashboard built with Streamlit queries the processed data to display the latest metrics.

-## 💡 Key Learnings
+## 💡 Key Areas

-This project will help you understand and demonstrate:
+This project will demonstrate:

 * Real-time data ingestion using Apache Kafka.
 * Distributed stream processing with Apache Spark Structured Streaming.